-Fusarium fruit rot, caused by F. roseum, can cause severe damage.
-Control measures must be applied as a preventative (i.e. before disease occurs) in order to be effective.
+Fusarium fruit rot caused by F. roseum can cause severe damage.
+This disease can be controlled, but UC Cooperative Extension-Imperial County Vegetable Crops Guidelines Aug 2004-05 preventative control measures must be applied before the onset of disease if it is to be effective.
 Otherwise, control measures are useless.